Isaiahmmking/Stepper-Music-Project/README.md

 # Basic improvements

 ###  Error handling
-After constructing the circuit, I noticed areas where the setup could be improved.
-Specifically, when setting up the project I noticed there was little consideration for error in the code.
-Specifically, I felt that in SteppermotorMuisc.java there should've been error consideration.
-When setting up the project I frequently found that the UI diddn't have the correct ports listed to optput the MIDI files to the motors, so to check if the error was due to a wrongly selected port, I implemented a simple error check.
+When setting up the project I noticed there were many areas that did not have proper error identification.
+When an error would occur, it would take me an trial and error to find the solutiot.
+I felt that in SteppermotorMuisc.java there should've been error consideration for incorrect port selection I frequently found that the program diddn't have the correct ports listed to optput the MIDI files to the motors, so to make it easier for a user, I implemented a simple error check for failed port connections.

 ---
 #### Original code: